Editorial Board Members versus section editors

 If you don't fulfill these requirements (yet), you can still apply to guest edit a theme issue - usually this is a great first step to gain experience as editor (see How to guest edit a theme issue).

-Our editors-in-chief are paid once certain targets (number of submissions) are met.
+In addition, our editors-in-chief (EiC) are paid cash honoraria once certain targets (number of submissions) are met.

 - Read our EB policy by following the "Editorial Board Policy" link in the footer of each JMIR journal (example: EB Policy for J Med Internet Res)